isomerpages/imda-tradetrust/_about-tradetrust/What is TradeTrust/Overview.md

 <h5>Is it costly?</h5>
 <p>TradeTrust is free to use for all, anyone can implement using TradeTrust
 source code!
 Cost of Operation (gas fee)
-<br>(1) Verifiable Documents - no gas fee for issuance unless you need to
+<br>(1) Verifiable Documents - <u>no</u> gas fee for issuance unless you need
-issue them in batch or revoke documents.
+to issue them in batch or revoke documents.
-<br>(2) Transferable Documents - gas fee varies with the role you are in the
+<br>(2) Transferable Documents - gas fee <u>varies</u> with the role you are
-supply chain, trade document type and blockchain network.
+in the supply chain, trade document type and blockchain network.
 Can be as low as $0.01^ per transaction for transfer of holdership on Polygon.</p>
 <p></p>
 <p><sup>^Transaction with the lowest gas fee as at 03/04/2024, 11:19:05 am SGT: Cost to transfer holdership (Polygon)</sup>
 </p>